Lighting Fireworks Remotely

 Further information and help

 Firing systems and their use is quite an involved subject.
-Hopefully we have covered all the main points in this article.
-If you haven’t already, read our Hand Firing vs. Remote Firing article for further advice on whether an electronic system is suitable for you.
+Hopefully I have covered all the main points in this article.
+If you haven’t already, read my Hand Firing vs. Remote Firing article for further advice on whether an electronic system is suitable for you.